Child and Adult ADHD

 In Singapore, Attention Deficit Hyperactivity Disorder (ADHD) or its attention deficit only subtype Attention Deficit Disorder (ADD) has often been traditionally thought to be a disorder occurring only in childhood.

 Simplistically speaking, scientists once believed that ADHD is a disorder resulting from a delay in neurodevelopment of the child and as the child grows older, the brain matures and the symptoms of ADHD will stop.

-In adulthood, patients with ADHD or ADD may no longer be fidgety or noisy.
+In adulthood, patients may no longer be fidgety or noisy.
 Instead they complain mainly about having a hard time concentrating on what is going on and being easily distracted.
 They may have under-achieved in almost every part of their life, and even in relationships.
 Their life is in chaos and they may lose track of time and end up running late for appointments.
 They are forgetful and constantly forget to complete tasks.

 - Disorganization, forgetfulness